While learning about surety bonds, you might run across the term underwriting. Why do bonds need to be underwritten? Who performs it, and how?

 Other Things Underwriters Might Look Into

 Underwriters approve surety bonds on a case-by-case basis.
-All businesses are different, so they try to consider every factor within the particular industry, company, and more.
-Therefore, take the Three C’s of Underwriting with caution because there might be many other factors in the evaluation of your surety bond.
+All businesses are different, so they consider every factor within the particular industry, company, and more.
+Therefore, take the Three C’s of Underwriting with caution because there might be many other factors in evaluating your surety bond.
 Some of them may include:

 Bond Type and Cost